Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: QUBO reformulations

+This shows that for the given graph, the optimal value of the R-QUBO formulation~\eqref{eq: maxKcut_rqubo} with penalty coefficients violating the lower bounds provided in the result statement is greater than the optimal value of the max $k$-cut problem for this instance, which proves the desired result.\end{proof}

-Note that the tightest penalty coefficients given in Corollary~\ref{cor:qubopos} for the QUBO reformulation of the max $k$-cut problem is therefore not valid for the R-QUBO reformulation.
-This fact highlights the need for the analysis in this section to obtain the tightest penalty coefficients for the R-QUBO reformulation with a reduced number of binary variables, which as discussed in the introduction and also in Appendix~\ref{sec:appfeas} is very relevant for current and near-term quantum computers.
+Note that, for $k\ge 3$, the tightest penalty coefficients given in Corollary~\ref{cor:qubopos} for the QUBO reformulation of the max $k$-cut problem are therefore not valid for the R-QUBO formulation.
+This fact highlights the need for the analysis in this section to obtain the tightest penalty coefficients for the R-QUBO formulation with a reduced number of binary variables, as discussed in the introduction, is very relevant for current and near-term quantum computers.
+On the other hand, the difference between the number of binary variables required by the QUBO formulation; that is, $nk$ and those required by the R-QUBO formulation; that is, $n(k-1)= nk - n$, should be relevant only for small values of $k$.
+Additionally, for a fixed graph with nonnegative edge weights, the tightest QUBO penalty coefficient scales as $1/k$ (so it decreases as $k$ grows), whereas the tightest R-QUBO penalty coefficient is independent of $k$.
+Thus, it can be argued that the R-QUBO formulation is particularly relevant for small values of $k$.

-As the following example shows, Theorem~\ref{cor:rqubo} does not provide the tightest penalty coefficients when the graph $G(V,E)$ contains at least one edge with a negative weight.
+As the following example shows, Theorem~\ref{thm:rqubo} does not provide the tightest penalty coefficients when the graph $G(V,E)$ contains at least one edge with a negative weight.

 \begin{example} {\em Figure~\ref{fig:max_k_cut rqubo counter example1.5} illustrates an instance of the max 3-cut problem with optimal objective value of 5.
 The non-zero entries of optimal solution $x^* \in \{0,1\}^{5 \times 2}$ of the max 3-cut problem are $x_{31}^* = 1$, and $x_{42}^* = x_{52}^* = 1$.
 See Figure~\ref{fig:max_k_cut rqubo counter example1.5} (left) for an illustration.
 The corresponding $\rqubo$ formulation~\eqref{eq: maxKcut_rqubo} for this problem is as follows